 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters

-The information called for by Item 12 is included in the sections captioned "Security Ownership of Certain Beneficial Owners", "Security Ownership of Management", and "Equity Compensation Plan Information", included in the definitive proxy statement relating to the 2010 Annual Meeting of Shareholders of L-3 Holdings, to be filed with the SEC within 120 days after the end of the Company's 2009 fiscal year and is incorporated herein by reference.
+The "Security Ownership of Certain Beneficial Owners", "Security Ownership of Management", and "Equity Compensation Plan Information" sections of the Company's Proxy Statement are incorporated herein by reference.

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence